-- O Equivalent to 0 bars displayed on the signal strength indicator - 1 Equivalent to 1 bar displayed on the signal strength indicator - 2 Equivalent to 2 bars displayed on the signal strength indicator - 3 Equivalent to 3 bars displayed on the signal strength indicator - 4 Equivalent to 4 bars displayed on the signal strength indicator - 5 Equivalent to 5 bars displayed on the signal strength indicator
+- 2 Equivalent to 2 bars displayed on the signal strength indicator - 3 Equivalent to 3 bars displayed on the signal strength indicator - 4 Equivalent to 4 bars displayed on the signal strength indicator - 5 Equivalent to 5 bars displayed on the signal strength indicator

 Note: The +CSQ form of the command waits for an updated signal strength reading to become available.
 This will usually be within two seconds of issuing the command.
-If the A3LA-RG is in the process of acquiring the system, or in a satellite handoff, a delay in response of up to 10 seconds may be experienced.
+If the A3LA-RM is in the process of acquiring the system, or in a satellite handoff, a delay in response of up to 10 seconds may be experienced.

-If the A3LA-RG has no SIM, is awaiting a SIM PIN entry, has an invalid SIM, or has otherwise not proceeded to successful registration, the delay in response may exceed the 50 second timeout limit.
+If the A3LA-RM has no SIM, is awaiting a SIM PIN entry, has an invalid SIM, or has otherwise not proceeded to successful registration, the delay in response may exceed the 50 second timeout limit.
 Under such condition, an ERROR response will be received.
 To avoid a delayed response due to registration problems, issue the +CREG command to verify registration prior to entering the +CSQ command to obtain signal strength.